🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 What is the maximum daily dose?

-One gram of vitamin C per day is considered unproblematic for most people.3 Patients with hemochromatosis should not take more than 500 milligrams per day, however, as vitamin C in the intestine supports the absorption of iron.4
+One gram of vitamin C per day is considered unproblematic for most people.
+Patients with haemochromatosis should not take more than 500 milligrams per day, however, as vitamin C in the intestine supports the absorption of iron.

 When is a vitamin C supplement useful?